 Individual highlight's have been Anthony Read's 85 runs against Dominic, the consistence of opener Kerry Smith and the strong stroke-play of Andrew Hay.
 Some potentially good bowlers with sound performances are David Hughes, Jeffrey Triffitt, Alan Bakewell and Andrew Fazackerley.

 Hutchins 1st XI Tour to Peninsula, Victoria, 1975.

-Melbourne schools in Melbourne.
-It proved to be a most successful tour. paration for the game next day.
+From the 23rd to 31st January this year the Hutchins 1st XI played a series of matches against three Melbourne schools in Melbourne.
+It proved to be a most successful tour.